dennis9819/split-flap-controller/README.md

 - [Websockets Protocol](software/pc_client/doc/api-doc.md)
 - [BOM](cad/BOM_FlapUnit.md)

+## Power Consumption
+Each Module pulls arround 110mA.
+This is roughly 1.4W of power.
+This can be reduced by turning off the motors in idle.

 ---
 ## Credits
 This is a 3D printable, expandable split flap display based on the original design of [David Königsmann](https://github.com/davidkingsman/split-flap).